larnelle15/Quiz-game/README.md

 # Quiz-game
-This is a quiz game mini project created with python
+This is a simple quiz game mini project created with python.
+It asks random questions